 We have said enough in reply to the quotation which the same reporter makes of the Epistle to the Ephesians.
 One minister, nominated by men, is a thing far different from the diversity of ministry found in the body of Christ; such a person, in general, extinguishes all the other gifts, unless they manifest themselves in spite of him.
 It is this confusion that is made between a ministry, authorised by men, and the ministry of the body of Christ, which has produced so much confusion in practice, and which, in eliminating every other ministry than that which is found in the one minister, has forced all other ministries, as it were, into a position of opposition.
-However irregular, the means, as they are called, have become in a measure more regular in spite of the regular means, so that we have evangelists acknowledged, who are not ministers of the gospel, even teachers, and the Lord&#8217;s supper apart, without there being separation from the church.
+However irregular, the means, as they are called, have become in a measure more regular in spite of the regular means, so that we have evangelists acknowledged, who are not ministers of the gospel, even teachers, and the Lord's supper apart, without there being separation from the church.

 It is a very important thing to commit to faithful men what one has learnt; but there is always this confusion, that by ministry is meant an ecclesiastical body, ecclesiastical authorities.
 It is not said here that Timothy (@2 Timothy 2: 2) was to confer offices, but to communicate the truth; as also he was to prevent certain persons from preaching other doctrines.
 He was called to watch over the doctrine, and to commit it to faithful men, able to teach others also.
-The reporter says, that it is evident that these principles (those of the ruin of the church) are false, because &#8220;it is easy to see that the state of the churches of Rome, of Ephesus, of Galatia, of Corinth, was the same as ours.&#8221; Does he think then that it was the duty of the faithful to have the Lord&#8217;s supper apart, because of the condition of these churches, as he thinks that it is now *his* duty to have the Lord&#8217;s supper apart?
+The reporter says, that it is evident that these principles (those of the ruin of the church) are false, because "it is easy to see that the state of the churches of Rome, of Ephesus, of Galatia, of Corinth, was the same as ours".
+Does he think then that it was the duty of the faithful to have the Lord's supper apart, because of the condition of these churches, as he thinks that it is now his duty to have the Lord's supper apart?
 Was it the condition of those churches to have their pastors nominated by the civil authorities,

 {198}